decorouz/image-sharing-app/zdoc/lessons_from_project.md

 An image can be liked by multiple users

 When you need to repeat a queryset in your template, use the {% with %} template tag to avoid additional database queries.
 Ensure there is no space between the equal sign.

+Features such as like should be performed in an asynchronous manner.
+This was the page is not reloaded.